HDrecipe

 Cool slightly before serving

-Let them rest for 5 minutes after baking.
-The filling will be piping hot and needs a moment to settle.
-Serve warm with ketchup, chutney, or yogurt dip.
+Let the pastries rest for about 5 minutes after baking.
+The filling will be very hot, so this brief pause allows it to settle slightly.
+Serve warm, paired with ketchup, chutney, or a yogurt dip for a delicious, comforting snack.

-Use cold pastry straight from the fridge.
-Warm pastry gets sticky and won’t puff properly.
+Use cold pastry straight from the fridge: Warm pastry becomes sticky and hard to handle, and it won’t puff as beautifully in the oven.
+Keeping it chilled ensures a flaky, golden result.

 Can I freeze these potato filled pastries?

-Yes, potato filled pastries freeze well.
-Let them cool completely, then freeze in a single layer on a tray.
-Once frozen, transfer to a zip bag.
-Reheat in the oven at 180°C (350°F) until hot and crisp — no need to thaw.
+Yes: potato-filled pastries freeze beautifully.
+Allow them to cool completely, then arrange in a single layer on a tray to freeze.
+Once solid, transfer them to a zip-top bag or airtight container.
+Reheat straight from the freezer in the oven at 180°C (350°F) until hot and crisp—no thawing required—so you can enjoy fresh-tasting pastries anytime.

 Can I use filo or pie dough instead of puff pastry?